 Blisters are a common foot injury that are caused by repeated friction or trauma to the skin and can vary from superficial to full-thickness (through the deeper layer of skin to underlying tissue or bone).

 Blisters form as the body’s response to cushion the area from further damage as it heals.
 If the blister remains intact the body will gradually absorb the fluid and flatten after a week or two.
-If the blister is a full thickness it may be filled with blood and take longer to heal.
+If the blister is a full thickness it will take longer to heal and is often filled with blood.

 Causes of Blisters: